volver-health/volver-website/study.md

     english: 'Do you have a smartphone?',
     spanish: '¿Tiene un smartphone?'
   },
-  recovery: {
+  adult: {
-    english: 'Are you or a loved one in recovery for substance use or mental health?',
+    english: 'Are you an adult over the age of 18?',
-    spanish: '¿Usted o alguien querido está en recuperación por el uso de sustancias o la salud mental?'
+    spanish: '¿Eres adulto mayor de 18 años?'
   },
   help: {
     english: 'Interested in helping us improve access to behavioral health services?',